mbridak/FieldDayLogger-Curses/README.md

 * Moved call and grid lookups to a thread.
 * Added CW macros.
 The macros are stored in cwmacros_fd.txt.
 This works in conjunction with [PyWinKeyerSerial](https://github.com/mbridak/PyWinKeyerSerial), [cwdaemon](https://github.com/acerion/cwdaemon) and [winkeydaemon](https://github.com/N0NB/winkeydaemon).
 See Initial Setup section for settings.
 * Improved text entry and editing.
+* Added auto-logging of FT8 contacts made with wsjt-x.

 # The basic functionality